Niels Högel: 2018-2019 trial, life sentence and appeal

-In January 2018, the Oldenburg state's attorney's office pressed charges against Högel, accusing him of having murdered 100 patients between 7 February 2000 and 24 June 2005 (four separate charges that were jointly tried).
-The deceased were aged between 34 and 96 years.
-The indictment stated that, in his position as a nurse, Högel had killed patients by administering the following substances or medication without medical indication: Potassium, Gilurytmal (Ajmaline), Sotalex (Sotalol), Xylocain (Lidocaine) and Cordarex (Amiodarone).

-The main trial at Landgericht Oldenburg commenced on 30 October 2018.
-Due to the high number of people involved in the trial (there were 120 joint plaintiffs), it was held in the Weser-Ems-Hallen ballrooms.
+On 30 October 2018, the main trial at Landgericht Oldenburg commenced in the Weser-Ems-Hallen ballrooms, due to the high number of people involved in the trial with 120 joint plaintiffs.

-The 2018-2019 court proceedings spanned a total of 24 days of trial.
+The 2018-2019 court proceedings spanned a total of 24 days.
 Out of the 100 murder charges, Högel confessed to 43 on the first day of trial, stated he could not recall 52 and denied his involvement in the five remaining deaths.

 Witness and expert testimonies

 Out of the thirty-two witnesses present at the trial, eight testified under oath.
 Three testimonies were heard in camera.
 Four medical experts presented the court with detailed information on the courses of the patients' diseases as well as the effects of the medication administered by Högel.
-Prof. Staller, a forensic expert in testimony psychology, examined the truthfulness of Högel's testimony.
+A forensic expert in testimony psychology, examined the truthfulness of Högel's testimony.
 He concluded that Högel, although in principle both capable and willing to lie or provide false testimony, had provided the court with truthful confessions.
 Staller saw no indications for a false confession.

 End of evidentiary hearing and final charges

 The state's attorney's office moved for convictions in 97 and acquittals in three cases.
-The defense saw the state of evidence to be too insufficient to convict in far more instances and moved for acquittals in 31, murder convictions in 55 and attempted murder convictions in 14 cases.
+The defence saw the state of evidence to be too insufficient to convict in far more instances and moved for acquittals in 31, murder convictions in 55 and attempted murder convictions in 14 cases.

 Sentencing and appeal

 On 6 June 2019, the court in Oldenburg sentenced Högel to life imprisonment.
-Taking prior convictions into account, the court determined Högel's "severe gravity of guilt", a German legal term which significantly increases the respective sentence's severity and precludes a chance of early release after serving 15 years.
+Taking prior convictions into account, the court determined Högel's "severe gravity of guilt", a German legal term which significantly increases the respective sentence's severity and precludes a chance of early release after serving a minimum of 15 years.
 He was found guilty on 85 separate murder charges and not guilty on 15 further murder charges.
 The court described Högel's motive, to emerge as a hero after a potential reanimation, as "base" ("niedriger Beweggrund"), which is a precondition for a murder conviction in Germany.

-Högel and a joint plaintiff appealed the verdict.
-It became final on 11 September 2020 when the Federal Court of Justice dismissed both appeals.
+Högel and a joint plaintiff appealed the verdict, which became final on 11 September 2020, when the Federal Court of Justice dismissed both appeals.